 Step 6: Click Restore again to confirm.
 Then iTunes erases your device and installs the latest iOS or iPod software.

 iTunes could be kind of irritating while doing iPhone/iPad/iPod data transfer and backing up/ restoring data.
-Fortunately, there is an third-party tool, like Syncios Mobile Manager , which helps you transfer music, videos, photos, contacts, messages, apps, etc between iPhone/iPad/iPod and computer easily.
-With this utility mobile assistant, you are able to backup & restore everything on your iPhone with only one click, manage iTunes library, playlist, make ringtone, download Youtube video to iOS devices freely.
+Fortunately, there is an third-party tool, like Syncios Mobile Manager , which helps you transfer music, videos, photos, contacts, messages, etc between iPhone/iPad/iPod and computer easily.
+With this utility mobile assistant, you are able to backup & restore everything on your iPhone with only one click, manage music, playlist, make ringtone.

 This tutorial provides 6 effective solutions to fix iTunes error 1667.
 You could fix your issue easily with the instructions of this post.
 If this guide helps, don't forget to share it with your friends.